 Fun t shirts, celebrating the endangered African wild dog……

 In my artworks, Snare still has those haunted eyes, memories of the deadly wire tight on her neck, but her eyes reflect also also the wise and gentle light of a mature female in her prime, a mother, a mentor, and a dedicated chaperone to generations of puppies.

-Snare the wild dog female, wherever she now is, is an everlasting symbol of resilience and conservation success!
+“Snare” the iconic wild dog female, whatever Happy Hunting Ground she now roams, is an everlasting symbol of resilience and conservation success!